PhischDotOrg/sigrok/README.md

 # sigrok
-Helper Repository to Check-out and Build sigrok and PulseView
+Helper Repository to Check-out and Build sigrok and PulseView.